 We live in a unique time in history when salvation can be explained.

 The explanation does not come from science, linguistics, or philosophy.
-It is merely a result of God revealing of the mystery of the gospel, the secret to our salvation.
+It is the result of God revealing the mystery of the gospel, the secret to our salvation.

 It was not always this way.
 God had offered salvation and forgiveness since the world began, but it was not known how a just God could save sinners.
 Explaining salvation was a mystery.

 Job asked, “How should man be just with God?”
 Job 9:2